 For this reason, you will need to go in the round to make this stitch consistently visible in every row.
-If you crochet in back and forth rows you will only see the cross stitch every second row and every other row you will see a normal single crochet.
+If you crochet in back and forth rows you will only see the cross stitch every second row and in every other row, you will see a normal single crochet.
 And that’s not consistent enough to make the X-shape of the single crochet clearly visible.

 How to Crochet the Cross Stitch

 And here is how you do the single crochet cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.

 Scroll down for the free potholder pattern using the X Stitch!

 Would you like to know about my new patterns when they become available?
 You can sign up below!